h3rald/min/site/contents/reference-lang.md

 {#alias||=&gt;||apply#}

 {#op||==&gt;||{{none}}||{{none}}||
-Symbol used to separate input and output calues in operator signatures.#}
+Symbol used to separate input and output values in operator signatures.#}

 {#alias||=-=||expect-empty-stack#}